minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * No linking to sites that require a person to do surveys or require personal information, such as cell phone numbers.
 * Do not ask or pressure mods to be updated
+* Topics that contain a download must have a direct download link, but can include alternative links, a definition of those can be found [here](#mapping_and_modding:download_links)

 ## Minecraft Mods

 Any released mods or content packs belong here.

-* Topics must have a direct download link, but can include alternative links, a definition of those can be found [here](#mapping_and_modding:download_links)
 * Must modify the minecraft.jar file or be an extension to an existing mod
 * Must contain the class files, .exe only downloads are not allowed
 * Topics must have embedded images or videos